Additional information for your visit

 Due to the natural terrain of the gardens, some paths are unsuitable for wheelchair users and those with restricted mobility.
 For further information on accessibility at Hillsborough Castle and Gardens, see our Accessibility page.

-Rucksacks, large bags and buggies are not allowed inside the castle and can be stored in a secure bag drop facility at the state entrance.
+Rucksacks, large bags and buggies are not allowed inside the castle.
+Buggies can be left in the buggy store, whilst rucksacks and other large bags can be left in the locker room, buggy store or secure bag drop facility at the State Entrance.

 Lockers and a buggy park are available in the Stable Yard.
-Lockers are available on a first come first served basis and are operated via a £1.00 coin deposit.
+Lockers are available on a first come first served basis and are operated via a £1.00.

 Images of Hillsborough Castle and Gardens are available for sale from our Photographic Library.
 Requests for commercial photography, filming or sketching should be made in advance.